the-sabra/express-tool/README.md

 **NOTE :** `ecl` abbreviation to `express-cli`

-You can run the command in `exc` to be simple. 😊
+You can run the command in `ecl` to be simple. 😊

 ## installation